syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/GettingStarted.md

 this.tabSplitterPage1.Text = "XAML";
 this.tabSplitterPage2.Text = "Design";

-// Adding it to TabSplitterContainer tabSplitterContainer1.PrimaryPages.AddRange(new TabSplitterPage[] {this.tabSplitterPage1});
+// Add it to TabSplitterContainer. tabSplitterContainer1.PrimaryPages.AddRange(new TabSplitterPage[] {this.tabSplitterPage1});
 tabSplitterContainer1.SecondaryPages.AddRange(new TabSplitterPage[] { this.tabSplitterPage2 });
 tabSplitterContainer1.Size = new System.Drawing.Size(443, 315);